ucb-substrate/substrate2/docs/docusaurus/docs/getting-started/inverter.md

 the inverter dimensions with the minimum rise/fall time difference.

 ## Adding Spectre support
-Because we designed in multi-simulator support from the beginning, adding Spectre support is simply a matter of defining a Spectre-specific testbench schematic, running the appropriate Spectre simulation, and returning the data in the appropriate format.
+Adding Spectre support is simply a matter of defining a Spectre-specific testbench schematic and running the appropriate Spectre simulation in the inverter design script.

-To add Spectre support, we can simply add the following code:
+We first add the Spectre dependency to our `Cargo.toml`:

+<DependenciesSnippet version="{{VERSION}}" language="toml" title="Cargo.toml" snippet="spectre-dependencies">{cargoToml}</DependenciesSnippet>

+We can now create the Spectre-specific testbench:

+<CodeSnippet language="rust" title="src/tb.rs" snippet="spectre-schematic">{inverterTb}</CodeSnippet>

+We then modify the original design loop to take in a desired backend and run the appropriate simulation:

+<CodeSnippet language="rust" title="src/tb.rs" snippet="final-design" diffSnippet="ngspice-design">{inverterTb}</CodeSnippet>

+We now have to create a context with Spectre and the commercial PDK installed:

+<CodeSnippet language="rust" title="src/tb.rs" snippet="sky130-commercial-ctx">{inverterTb}</CodeSnippet>

+We can then create a cargo test to run our design script:

+<CodeSnippet language="rust" title="src/tb.rs" snippet="spectre-tests">{inverterTb}</CodeSnippet>

+Finally, we will need to modify the ngspice test to specify the desired backend:

-<CodeSnippet language="rust" title="src/tb.rs" snippet="spectre-support">{inverterTb}</CodeSnippet>
+<CodeSnippet language="rust" title="src/tb.rs" snippet="final-tests" diffSnippet="ngspice-tests">{inverterTb}</CodeSnippet>

 Before running the new Spectre test, ensure that the `SKY130_COMMERCIAL_PDK_ROOT` environment variable points to your installation of the SKY130 commercial PDK.